turingschool/backend-curriculum-site/module1/lessons/mocks_stubs.md

 Run your test.
 What happens?

-Mocks can do more than just stand there.
-They can also verify that they have been called:
+Mocks can do more than just stand there. **They can also verify that they have been called.** Why might we want that functionality when using stubs?

 ```ruby
 paint_1 = mock